 - Water and non-perishable food items.
-Bottled water (for extra protection, water purification tablets, too) and canned goods are essential, but Dr. Podolsky suggests looking for “meals-ready-to-eat,” or MREs, freeze-dried foods that are ready after water is added.
-“There are many companies that make these commercially available and in a variety of types, including vegetarian and for those on special diets,” Dr. Podolsky says.
+Bottled water (for extra protection, water purification tablets, too) and canned goods are essential, but Dr. Waters suggests looking for “meals-ready-to-eat,” or MREs, freeze-dried foods that are ready after water is added.
+“There are many companies that make these commercially available and in a variety of types, including vegetarian and for those on special diets,” Dr. Waters says.

 - Battery-powered or hand crank radio and flashlights.
 Keep an AM/FM/shortwave/weather band radio as part of your emergency supply kit for access to local and public health information.
 Have a number of good-sized flashlights and plenty of spare batteries for all.

-- Extra batteries for your cell phone.
+- Extra batteries or charging blocks for your cell phone.
 There are back-up batteries available for most cell phones that can offer an extra charge.
-They are inexpensive and small — about the size of a lipstick – and can keep your cell phone working during an emergency.

-- Kid stuff.
+- Kid and baby stuff.
 Bottles, formula, diapers, children’s games and activities are all critical in keeping kids safe, healthy and occupied.